-The following rules apply to hotel rooms:

-- Hotel rooms are considered a home for the person who rented the room and any invited overnight guests; - Police should consider standard operating procedures before determining whether a room has been abandoned, such as grace periods or mutual understanding by occupant and hotel management (e.g. late payments accepted); - Hotel rooms that were procured fraudulently (i.e. stolen credit card) are not protected under the Fourth Amendment.
+The fol Legal Standard lowing rules apply to hotel rooms: Hotel rooms are considered a home for the person who rented the room and any invited overnight guests; Police should consider standard operating procedures before determining whether a room has been abandoned, such as grace periods or mutual understanding by occupant and hotel management (e.g. late payments accepted); Hotel rooms that were procured fraudulently (i.e. stolen credit card) are not protected under the Fourth Amendment.
 However, the court may want evidence that the defendant knew or should have known about the fraud.

-The following rules apply to tents:

-Tents are considered a home when lawfully erected, or if unlawfully erected, in an area where a person would have a reasonable expectation of privacy, such as an area frequented by transients.

-The following rules apply to RVs:
+The fol lowing rules apply to tents: Tents are considered a home when lawfully erected , or if unlawfully erected, in an area where a person would have a reasonable of frequented by • of pi rivacy, such as an area The fol llowing rules ap ply to RVs: Recreational whenever the camping conskirts, no tires y are hook figuration, o ed up to a utility, setup in a Even if an circumstances probable cau no time to go i s, they may s se and exig still be jency search (e.g. sc ed if th olo park e office er has